 Types of Medicare Advantage Plans

-Medicare Advantage plans work much the same way as traditional health insurance.
-You can shop around for a plan that has the features you want for a price that fits your budget.
-There are 5 main types of plans:
+MA Plans work much the same way as traditional health insurance.
+You can shop around for a plan that has the features you want for a premium that fits your budget.
+The four most common varieties of these plans include:

-Health Maintenance Plans (HMO): These are the types of plans that most people don’t like because it requires them to see doctors in the plan’s network.
-You may also need a referral from your primary care doctor.
-Exceptions are made for a medical emergency but outside of that, you won’t get to choose the healthcare providers you would like.
-But these plans are often the most affordable.
+- Health Maintenance Organization (HMO) Plans: HMO plans are often the most affordable but require seniors to pick a primary care doctor and only see doctors in the plan’s network.
+You'll likely also need a referral from your primary care doctor.
+Exceptions are made for medical emergencies, urgent care, or dialysis, but outside of those scenarios, you might not get to choose the provider you prefer.